Lalitpanw/index.html/README.md

   <section>
     <h2>Project Overview</h2>
-    <p>VirtualFit is an innovative virtual trial room tool designed to help users visualize how clothing fits based on their height and weight.
-The project aims to reduce returns, enhance customer confidence, and streamline the online shopping experience.</p>
+    <p>VirtualFit is a virtual trial room solution designed to help online shoppers confidently choose the right clothing size by creating a personalized 3D avatar based on their body measurements (e.g., height, weight, body shape).
+The goal is to reduce the uncertainty that comes with online shopping, especially when it comes to sizing, which often leads to returns, exchanges, and customer dissatisfaction..</p>
     <img src="https://via.placeholder.com/600x400" alt="VirtualFit Screenshot" class="project-image">
   </section>